-The Centre staff is a dedicated group of individuals with diverse backgrounds who share a passion for social change through artistic and social practices.
+The Centre staff is a dedicated group of individuals who share a passion for social change through artistic and social practices.
 If you have any questions, comments, or collaboration ideas, we’d like to hear from you.

 Originally from Toronto, Colina Maxwell moved to Hamilton in 1999.
 Maxwell is a practicing visual artist, as well as the co-founder and Executive Director of Centre for Artistic + Social Practice.
 The centre has helped fuel a growing arts community in Hamilton with Maxwell at the helm.

 She meaningfully engages the core of our community through boundary-breaking contemporary art and pushing the barriers in presentation, education, and community arts.
 In 2011, Maxwell was awarded the Arts Management for the City of Hamilton, and in 2013, she was awarded the Women of Distinction award for Art and Culture.
 As a feminist and an artist, Maxwell’s artwork is politically charged, exploring gender, social constructs, and labour.

 Maxwell has a substantial amount of formal training in visual arts and art history: BA of Art History and English Literature (University of Toronto), Visual Arts (University of Toronto, Sheridan College joint program), Pennsylvania Academy of Fine Arts, and a summer at the Glasgow School of Art.
 She has successfully secured a wide range of project grant funding from the federal, provincial, and municipal levels.